ScalaConsultants/mesmer/example/README.md

 This will set up everything needed by the application:

-- PostgreSQL database with Akka Persistence Journal
+- PostgresSQL database with Akka Persistence Journal
 - OpenTelemetry Collector that will receive metrics from the application
 - Prometheus that will receive the metrics from the collector and will allow to display them in the simplest form
 - Grafana.
 It's an extra dashboard that uses metrics gathered in Prometheus to display something more useful than bare